Shivangana Vasudeva, NDTV, Updated: April 04, 2014 16:53 IST

 Ever wondered if food could be responsible for trashing your mood?
-Our minds work in mysterious ways.
+The brain work in mysterious ways.
 How our body feels is actually decided by the master-mind.
 A bar of chocolate does the trick while a glass of alcohol acts a depressant.
 But why so?
-Simply because these contain chemicals that affect the human brain that could make you feel like you are on cloud nine or down in the dumps.
+Simply because these contain chemicals that affect the human brain which could make you feel like you are on cloud nine or down in the dumps.

-Feeling cranky, under the weather or stressed out?
-Fret not!
-Insert these foods in your diet, they are sure to lift up spirits and promote your mental health.
-Feed your minds with these brain power boosting catalysts.
+Insert these brain power boosting catalysts in your diet, they are sure to lift up spirits and promote your mental health.

 We have known these leafy greens as a powerhouse of nutrients but what we do not know is that it could do wonders to your mental health.
 It is rich in Vitamin K and Folic acid that helps the brain function with ease.
 It also helps boost memory and prevent dementia.
 So now, you know why mothers would tell you to eat your spinach.